JohnWhitamore/dataframes-python/README.md

 - plot a chart.

 `polarsuse.py`
-- Deliberately mirrors the workflow in `pandasuse.py` to allow a side-by-side comparison.
+- deliberately mirrors the workflow in `pandasuse.py` to allow a side-by-side comparison.
-- Polars excels at ETL and data wrangling—fast, expressive, and supports lazy evaluation (ideal for large datasets).
+- Polars excels at ETL and data wrangling - fast, expressive, and supports lazy evaluation (ideal for large datasets).
-- Since Polars has limited integration with matplotlib, this example transitions to Pandas for modelling and plotting.
+- since Polars has limited integration with matplotlib, this example transitions to Pandas for modelling and plotting.